Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _Shockley or 4-layer diode_

 Unfortunately, this simple illustration does nothing to enlighten the viewer on how it works or why.
-Consider an alternative rendering of the device\'s construction in @fig:03193.
+Consider an alternative rendering of the device's construction in @fig:03193.

 ![](media/03193.png){ #fig:03193 width=75% }